-Set the treatment parameters (Voltage 240-280, 15-20 ms pulse duration).
-Set the desired energy level according to the skin type, severity of the treated condition, treatment area, bone proximity, etc. Set conservative parameters from a test spot for the first treatment, and then gradually increase during treatment or in subsequent treatments according to the desired impact and test spot results.
+Set the treatment parameters to desired treatment mode and select the appropriate tip (160 pin or 80 pin tip).
+Set the desired energy level according to the skin type, severity of the treated condition, treatment area, bone proximity, etc. Set conservative parameters for the first treatment, and then gradually increase during treatment or in subsequent treatments according to the desired impact and treatment results.

-Select the desired tip pattern to Full or Half if the tip extends beyond the boundary of the scar tissue in order to restrict treatment to the scar tissue.
-Treatment consists of a single pass over the treatment area, however, the test spot will consist of a single pulse.
-Adjust the treatment parameters according to the test spot response.
 To perform the treatment, place the tip on the target zone, perpendicular to the skin surface and with full contact with the skin.
 Emit a pulse by pressing the applicator's trigger; this will create a tip-shaped pattern on the patient's skin that will appear 1-2 minutes later.
-Move the applicator to an adjacent spot on the skin overlapping by 10% and emit another pulse (not applicable to the test spot).
+Move the applicator to an adjacent spot on the skin overlapping by 10% and emit another pulse.
 There should be no untreated gaps between the pulses.